Tiaw999/ALOHA/README.md

 - **Consistent Layout:**
   - All screens maintain a consistent layout with clean design, aligned components, and user-friendly interfaces that make operations straightforward.
 - **Interactive Forms:**
-  - The forms within the GUI allow users to enter data with simple text inputs, checkboxes, and dropdowns.
+  - The forms within the GUI allow users to enter data with simple text inputs and dropdowns.

 ### 5. **Error Handling & Validation**
 - **Input Validation:**